 The China Banking and insurance Regulatory Commission (CBIRC) also subsequently announced that insurers will be allowed to invest in the non-fixed maturity capital bonds of Chinese commercial banks.

 Bank of China was the first lender to obtain approval for perpetual bonds, grabbing the green light for a 40 billion yuan issuance scheduled for 25 January.

 “In order to guarantee the sustainability of financial support for the real economy, banks must have adequate capital,” said a PBOC official.

 “Perpetual bonds are an important channel for banks to supplement tier-1 capital…CBS can increase the high-quality collateral of financial institutions that hold bank perpetual bonds, raising the liquidity of the bank perpetual bond market and strengthening the willingness of the market to subscribe for bank perpetual bonds, thus supporting the issuance of perpetual bonds by banks to supplement capital.”

-The PBOC official that conditions for perpetual bonds to be used for CBS are:
+The PBOC official said that conditions for perpetual bonds to be used for CBS are that banks have:

 - A capital adequacy ratio of no less than 8% at the end of the last quarter;

 - A non-performing loan ratio of no more than 5% as of the end of the last quarter, with such loans defined as those overdue for more than 90 days.;